Teacher Information STEM Fair Packet 2019-20 (In two parts)

 Part V: The Central Utah STEM Fair Elementary Entry Form (5th and 6th Grades) Must be Filled in Prior to Beginning Your School STEM Fair Project.

-- English Entry Form–2017 Central Utah STEM Fair Elementary Entry Form (5th and 6th Grades (This is an entry form for school and JSD STEM Fairs also.)
+- English Entry Form--2020 Central Utah STEM Fair Elementary Entry Form--5th and 6th Grades (This is an entry form for school and JSD STEM Fairs also.)

-- Spanish Entry Form–2017 Central Utah STEM Fair Elementary Entry Form (5th and 6th Grades) (This is an entry form for school and JSD STEM Fairs also.)
+- Spanish Entry Form--2020 Central Utah STEM Fair Elementary Entry Form (5th and 6th Grades) (This is an entry form for school and JSD STEM Fairs also.)
 This is not available yet.

 Part VII: Other Special Papers For School STEM Fair Projects

 - STEM Fair Rules That Need to be Followed 2019-20